Renato776/Array_3D_Handler/README.md

 need to use temporals with the same name as these.
 </li>
 <li>
 Here, Stack and Heap are represented as Java arrays of doubles.
-The definition for them would be: double[] STACK = new double[MAX_STACK];</br>
+The definition for them would be:<br>
+double[] STACK = new double[MAX_STACK];</br>
 double[] HEAP = new double[MAX_HEAP];</br>
 </li>